Wonka (film): Marketing

 The marketing campaign from Warner Bros.
 Pictures for Wonka began on October 10, 2021, when Chalamet shared a photograph of himself in costume as Willy Wonka.
 The image was posted on Chalamet's Instagram with the caption "The suspense is terrible, I hope it will last," a reference to a famous Wilder line in the 1971 film, which itself is a quote from the 1895 play The Importance of Being Earnest by Oscar Wilde.
 The Guardian noted that the image was met with mixed reception online.

 On April 26, 2022, footage of Chalamet as Willy Wonka was shared during Warner Bros.
 Pictures' presentation at CinemaCon.
 It also featured a rendition of the song "Pure Imagination" from the 1971 film.
 Deadline described the trailer: "Think Fantastic Beasts in regards to period (early 20th century), but so much more fun".
 The following year at the convention, Warner Bros. screened a teaser trailer for Wonka, which also saw a first-look at Grant as an Oompa-Loompa, which caused criticism from actors with dwarfism, including Jason Acuña, who remarked, "So I guess Hugh Grant, you're now identifying as a little person".
 IndieWire praised Chalamet's transformation as Wonka remarking: "like the chocolate he concocts in this first trailer, it will make you fly".
 The trailer was released to the public on July 11, 2023, alongside a teaser poster.
 The film was also promoted during the 97th Macy's Thanksgiving Day Parade on November 23 in the form of a float called "The Deliciously Delectable World of Wonka."
 On November 27, 2023, IHOP introduced a Wonka Menu to promote the film.

 Home media

 Wonka was released for digital platforms on January 22, 2024, in the UK.
 It was released by Warner Bros.
 Home Entertainment on digital download on January 30, and on Ultra HD Blu-ray, Blu-ray, and DVD on February 27 in the US.
-It is available for streaming exclusively on Max as of March 8.
+It is available for streaming exclusively on HBO Max as of March 8.
 It became the number one best-selling film in 2024, across all home entertainment formats in the United Kingdom, with 821,000 units sold.